10 Best Toilet Fill Valves in 2022 – Reviews & Top Picks

 In truth, most of these valves should work just fine in your toilet.
 But you don’t want something that just works.
 Like us, you want the best part at the lowest price, which our reviews should have helped you to pinpoint.
 Just to be sure, we’re going to leave you with our final recommendations.

-Our favorite toilet fill valve is the Fluidmaster 400AH PerforMAX Universal High Performance Toilet Fill Valve.
+Our pick for the best toilet fill valve is the Fluidmaster 400AH PerforMAX Universal High Performance Toilet Fill Valve.
 We love that it conserves water and adjusts from 10-15 inches so it will work with almost any toilet.
 Plus, it’s priced affordably and covered by a seven-year warranty.

 For the best value, we suggest the Korky 528 Toilet Fill Valve.
 It’s one of the cheapest valves we’ve seen, though it still offers great functionality with features like QuietFILL technology.
 This valve extends from 7.75-13.5 inches for a universal fit that will be at home in just about any toilet on the market.